-Credits for all coursework, including final term courses, independent study, correspondence, distance education, and transfer courses, must be recorded on the candidate's Indiana University transcript prior to the degree conferral deadline.
-Note that, even after transfer transcripts have been received at IU Bloomington, it can sometimes take several months for those credits to be posted to the student's IU transcript.
-Therefore, students should request that official transcripts be sent to IU immediately after completing coursework at any non-IU institution.
+Credits for all coursework, including final term courses, including transfer courses, must be recorded on the candidate's Indiana University transcript prior to the degree conferral deadline.
+Note that, even after transfer transcripts have been received at IU Bloomington, it can sometimes take several weeks for those credits to be posted to the student's IU transcript.
+Therefore. students should request that official transcripts be sent to IU immediately after completing coursework at any non-IU institution.

-Grad Check
+Graduation Check

-In the semester prior to the intended graduation semester and after registering for the future term, students should schedule individual Grad Check appointments with their academic advisors to make sure they are on track for graduation - and to have time to make any necessary adjustments to their final semester's enrollment.
+In the semester prior to the intended graduation semester, students should schedule individual Graduation Check appointments with their academic advisor to make sure they are on track for graduation - and to have time to make any necessary adjustments to their final semester's enrollment.